Manipulating and Measuring Model Interpretability

-Our first experiment was designed to measure the influence of the number of features and model transparency (clear or black box) on three behaviors that our literature search revealed to be commonly associated with interpretability: laypeople's abilities to predict (or simulate) the model's predictions, follow a model's prediction when it would be beneficial to do so, and detect when a model makes mistakes.
-Before running the experiment, we posited and pre-registered three hypotheses, stated informally here:\footnote{Pre-registered hypotheses are available at \url{https://aspredicted.org/xy5s6.pdf}.} \begin{itemize}[nosep] \item[H1.] \textbf{Simulation.} A clear model with a small number of features will be easiest for participants to simulate. \item[H2.] \textbf{Deviation.} On typical examples participants will be more likely to follow (that is, less likely to deviate from) the predictions of a clear model with a small number of features than the predictions of a black-box model with a large number of features. \item[H3.] \textbf{Detection of mistakes.} Participants in different conditions will exhibit varying abilities to correct the model's inaccurate predictions on unusual examples. \end{itemize}
+Our first experiment was designed to measure the effects of the number of features and the transparency of the model (i.e., whether the model internals are clear or black box) on three measurable outcomes that our literature review revealed to be often associated with interpretability: laypeople's abilities to simulate a model's predictions, the extent to which laypeople follow a model's predictions when it is beneficial for them to do so, and laypeople's abilities to detect when a model has made a mistake.
+Before running the experiment, we posited and pre-registered three hypotheses, stated informally below:\edit{\footnote{Pre-registered hypotheses for this experiment are available at \url{https://aspredicted.org/xy5s6.pdf}.}} \begin{itemize}[nosep] \item[H1.] \textbf{Simulation.} Participants will better simulate the predictions of a clear model with few features. \item[H2.] \textbf{Deviation.} For typical data points, participants will more closely follow (i.e., deviate less from) the predictions of a clear model with few features when it is beneficial for them to do so compared to the predictions of a black-box model with more features. \item[H3.] \textbf{Detection of mistakes.} Participants assigned to different experimental conditions will be differently able to detect and correct for the model's sizable mistakes on unusual data points. \end{itemize}